MisModding/MisServer-101/README.md

 g_playerWeightLimit - the maximum amount of weight a player can carry - default is 40 (kg)

 g_maxHealthMultiplier - scales the default health for a player - default is 1, don't go beyond 5 - experimental

+# Faction system explanation
+   Per player request, this guide will also feature a 'better' explanation for the faction system in Miscreated.
+Please refer to this link: https://servers.miscreatedgame.com/help for the base details.

+   The faction system in Miscreated is quite flexible - it allows members to join different groups that have pre-defined damage, etc. to and from each other.
+Let me show you how to build a faction system.

+To start with, there are three 'hardcoded' factions that you cannot change - these being 0 (players outside of any faction), 1 (AI - mutants, animals...) and 2 (bases).
+You can manage damage to and from these three, too.
+E.g., if you want bases to be unraidable, just add this command to your hosting.cfg: `g_gameRules_faction0_dmg_f2=0.0` .
+What this does is it makes the damage FROM faction 0 (players) TO faction 2 (bases) 0.0 (none).
+Using this logic, you can set up damage between the base factions as well as those you define.
+Let me show you how to make a custom faction, now.
+I'll go over each line and explain what it does.

+g_gameRules_faction3=1  -- Enable Faction3

+g_gameRules_faction3_name="MyFaction"  -- Faction3's name (player would input `!MyFaction` in chat to join it)

+g_gameRules_faction3_dmg_f0=0.0  -- Just for example, Faction3 cannot damage players outside of factions.

+[SEE BELOW] g_gameRules_faction3_equip = ""

+### Faction Equip management
+Factions can also have 'equip' (-ment), items with which anyone inside that factions spawns (after they respawn, of course).
+This system has some nuances to it that not many people know, so I'll delve into them here.

+Firstly, the order in which items are put in MATTERS.
+As an example, if you put `"AT15;STANAGx30"`, the magazine will already be in the weapon once you respawn.
+However, if you switch these around to `"STANAGx30;AT15`, the magazine will go into the first CLOTHING slot available (if none are free or none exist, it wont appear altogether).
+This also works for clothing items, like so: `"DuffelBagTan;Rags;FannyPackGreen"` *(this will put the Rags into the DuffelBagTan)* and `"FannyPackGreen;9mmx30;DuffelBagTan;Rags"` *(this will also put Rags into the DuffelBagTan and the 9mmx30 into the FannyPackGreen)*.

+Keeping this in mind, you can build fairly diverse systems with different factions for people who want to PvP and those who dont.
+One notice - you CANNOT leave or join another faction after you've already joined one, unless you have a mod that allows that.